Skip to main content

 What should I do if my GPA or test score is not the strongest part of my profile?
 Toggle answer

-Do not turn the letter into a defense note.
-Briefly reinforce academic readiness through work complexity, quant exposure, certifications, or discipline, then move back to contribution and direction.
+Don’t turn your letter into a defense.
+Briefly reinforce your academic readiness through complex work experience, quantitative exposure, certifications, or discipline, then refocus on your potential contributions and future direction.

 Should I address the letter to the Admissions Committee or to one named person?
 Toggle answer

-Use the school’s own instruction first.
-If nothing is specified, “Dear Admissions Committee” is usually the cleanest option.
-Guessing a name badly looks less professional than staying neutral.
+Follow the school’s instructions first.
+If nothing is specified, “Dear Admissions Committee” is usually the safest choice.
+Guessing a name incorrectly looks less professional than staying neutral.

 Can I reuse the same MBA cover letter for every business school?
 Toggle answer

-No. Reusing the structure is fine.
-Reusing the school-fit paragraph is lazy and easy to spot.
-Committees expect a letter that sounds chosen, not mass-produced.
+No. It’s fine to reuse the general structure, but reusing the school-fit paragraph is easy to spot and comes across as careless.
+Committees expect a letter that feels specific and intentional, not mass-produced.

 TL;DR - What Actually Makes an MBA Program Cover Letter Work

-Your MBA Program Cover Letter needs three things fast: a real reason for pursuing the degree now, a believable post-MBA direction, and proof that this specific program fits that move.
-The fatal mistake is writing a polished letter that still says almost nothing concrete.
+Your MBA program cover letter needs three things quickly: a genuine reason for pursuing the degree now, a believable post-MBA direction, and clear proof that this specific program supports your goals.
+The biggest mistake is writing a polished letter that says little of substance.

-The letters that stay in memory are not the most dramatic ones.
-They are the ones that feel chosen.
-Clear judgment beats grand ambition.
-A grounded story, one solid turning point, and a precise school fit usually do more than a page full of impressive words.
+The most memorable letters aren’t the most dramatic.
+They are the ones that feel thoughtfully chosen.
+Clear judgment is more impressive than grand ambition.
+A grounded story, a single strong turning point, and a precise school fit usually matter more than a page of impressive words.